yuygfgg/VapourSynth-EEDI3/README.md

 * dh: Doubles the height of the input.
 Each line of the input is copied to every other line of the output and the missing lines are interpolated.
 If `field=0`, the input is copied to the odd lines of the output.
 If `field=1`, the input is copied to the even lines of the output. `field` must be set to either 0 or 1 when using `dh=True`.

-* planes: A list of the planes to process.
-By default all planes are processed.
+* planes: Sets which planes will be processed.
+Planes that are not processed will contain uninitialized memory.

 * alpha/beta/gamma: These trade off line/edge connection vs artifacts created. `alpha` and `beta` must be in the range [0,1], and the sum `alpha`+`beta` must be in the range [0,1]. `alpha` is the weight given to connecting similar neighborhoods.
 The larger `alpha` is the more lines/edges should be connected. `beta` is the weight given to vertical difference created by the interpolation.
 The larger `beta` is the less edges/lines will be connected (at 1.0 you get no edge directedness at all).
 The remaining weight (1.0-`alpha`-`beta`) is given to interpolation direction (large directions (away from vertical) cost more).
 So the more weight you have here the more shorter connections will be favored.
 Finally, `gamma` penalizes changes in interpolation direction, the larger `gamma` is the smoother the interpolation field between two lines (range is [0,inf].
 If lines aren't getting connected then increase `alpha` and maybe decrease `beta`/`gamma`.
 Go the other way if you are getting unwanted artifacts.